How to Enable Contrib and Non-Free on Debian

 Debian 11Bullseye (oldoldstable, LTS)main, contrib, non-free (no non-free-firmware)Discontinued

-Debian 13 (Trixie) is the current stable release.
-Debian 12 (Bookworm) is oldstable with continued security support.
-Debian 11 (Bullseye) is in LTS-only mode until August 2026, receiving security updates but no new packages or backports.
-Consider upgrading Debian 11 systems to Debian 12 or 13 for full repository access.
+Currently, Debian 13 (Trixie) is the stable release.
+Meanwhile, Debian 12 (Bookworm) is oldstable with continued security support.
+For Debian 11 (Bullseye), LTS continues until August 2026 with security updates but no new packages or backports.
+As a result, consider upgrading Debian 11 systems to Debian 12 or 13 for full repository access.

 Additional Requirements